Alkali001011/GER-LLM/README.md

 ## Overview

-The Overview of GER-LLM is shown as follows:
+The overall framework of GER-LLM is illustrated below:

 <img src='figure\framework.png' alt="framework" >

-1. Create urban region graph that integrates specific urban entities.
+The GER-LLM pipeline executes in three primary stages:
-2. Extract subgraph of each region according to the graph pattern.
+1. Perform AOI-aware spatial blocking to generate candidate pairs.
-3. Use multi-view learning to learn the subgraph representations with GURP model.
+2. Use group-wise matching to jointly assess candidate groups with an LLM.
-4. Adapt the region embeddings with manually-designed prompt method and task-learnable prompt learning method.
+3. Apply a graph-based mechanism to resolve conflicts and ensure global consistency.

 <!-- [//]: # (More details to come after accepted.) -->